TS156A - Detector Vevor - Free user manual and instructions

 To avoid hearing loss, do not use earphone if using it makes you feel uncomfortable.

-When the low battery indicator lights, the batteries are not high enough and be replaced immediately.
+When the low battery indicator lights, the batteries are not high enough and should be replaced immediately.

 To replace the batteries, turn off the detector first.
-Then slide the battery count (see Figure2) downwards to remove it.
-Replace the old batteries with new the same type, make sure that the polarity connections are correct (see the polarity indications at the bottom of the battery compartment).
-Reinstall the I cover.
+Then slide the battery compartment (see Figure 2) downwards to remove it.
+Replace the old batteries with new ones of the same type, making sure that the polarity connections are correct (see the polarity indications at the bottom of the battery compartment).
+Reinstall the cover.

 - To preserve battery life, turn off the detector when not in use.

-- If the detector can not operate normally, a possible cause is that the bat are exhausted.
+- If the detector cannot operate normally, a possible cause is that the batteries are exhausted.

-- Protect the plug of the search coil cable from damp; otherwise the detect lose its detecting ability.
+- Protect the plug of the search coil cable from dampness; otherwise, the detector may lose its detecting ability.
 Dry the plug as needed.

 - The control box is not waterproof.
-Protect the control box from water, and use the detector in the rain.
+Protect the control box from water, and do not use the detector in the rain.

 - Do not place the detector in any high-temperature environment.